fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

 Here is our first chance to see the `--graph` option on `git hist` in action.
 Adding the `--graph` option to `git log` causes it to draw the commit tree using simple ASCII characters.
 We can see both branches (greet and main), and that the main branch is the current HEAD.
-The common ancestor to both branches is the “Added a Rakefile” branch.
+The common ancestor to both branches is the "Added a Rakefile" branch.

 The `--all` flag makes sure that we see all the branches.
 The default is to show only the current branch.